blacktwin/JBOPS/README.md

 #### Enabling Scripts in Tautulli:

+Taultulli > Settings > Notification Agents > Add a Notification Agent > Script

-Settings > Notification Agents > Click the Scripts gear
+Taultulli > Settings > Notification Agents > New Script > Configuration:

-- [ ] Set scripts location to location of your scripts
+- [ ] Set scripts location to location of your script
 - [ ] Scroll down to option you want to use and select the script from the drop down menu
+- [ ] Set desired Script Timeout value
+- [ ] Optional - Add a description of the script for easy reference
 - [ ] Save

-Settings > Notification Agents > Click the Bell next to Scripts
+Taultulli > Settings > Notification Agents > New Script > Triggers:

 - [ ] Check desired trigger
+- [ ] Save

+Taultulli > Settings > Notification Agents > New Script > Conditions:

+- [ ] Set desired conditions
+- [ ] Save

+For more information on Tautulli conditions see [here](https://github.com/Tautulli/Tautulli-Wiki/wiki/Custom-Notification-Conditions)

+Taultulli > Settings > Notification Agents > New Script > Script Arguments:

+- [ ] Select desired trigger
+- [ ] Input desired notification parameters (List of parameters will likely be found inside script)
+- [ ] Save
 - [ ] Close

-Settings > Notifications > Click Script

-- [ ] Enter in the Script Arguments
-- [ ] Save

 </details>